infretis/infentory/water_dissociation/lammps/README.md

 ### Further information

 If you are interested in reading more, this is a reproduction of the work studied in [this](http://www.pnas.org/cgi/doi/10.1073/pnas.1714070115) paper.
 It was also studied with infretis [here](https://doi.org/10.1073/pnas.2318731121).
 However, we used _reaxff_ while those papers used density function theory.

+If you are interested in using &infin;RETIS for other systems, feel free to contact the infretis team to help you get started.